Sample Datasets

 Student's Sleep

-Data published in 1908 by William Sealy Gosset under the pseudonym "Student" — the same paper that introduced the t-test (20 rows, 3 columns).
-Records the extra hours of sleep gained by 10 subjects under two soporific drugs, compared to a control.
+Data published in 1908 by William Sealy Gosset under the pseudonym "Student" — the same paper in which he derived the t-distribution (20 rows, 3 columns).
+Each of 10 subjects received two soporific drugs, and the increase in sleep compared to an unmedicated baseline was recorded.
+This is a paired design where the same subject received both drugs.

 Columns